cyplo/talks/tor_for_beginners/slides.md

 DNS
 PKI
 data at rest vs data in transit -
-transferring your home address over encrypted channel IP = home address nevertheless
+transferring your home address over encrypted channel
+IP = home address nevertheless
+with HTTPS Eve might not know the content but knows about the pages you visit anyway

 ---